Safe Home Tips & Resources

 Questions you can ask:

 “When other people have had similar feelings, they have thought about wanting to die?
-Do you have any similar thoughts?”
+I’m wondering if you have had thoughts like that?”

 “Have you had any thoughts of killing yourself?”